Snow removal

 In Waterloo, responsibility for sidewalk clearance is shared.
 In general:

-• the city clears sidewalks not connected to a residence or business
+- property owners clear sidewalks connected to a residence or business

-• property owners clear sidewalks connected to a residence or business
+- the city clears sidewalks not connected to a residence or business

-Use our sidewalk map to find out if a sidewalk is cleared by us or the property owner.
+Use our sidewalk map to find out if a sidewalk is cleared by the property owner or the city.

 Report an uncleared sidewalk